JungHJ99/Carla_RL_KAU/README.md

 Modify `manual_control.py` to include the new sensors you added to the car, and (after you launched Carla) run `python manual_control.py` to see them in action.

+## To view the training progress/plots in the Tensorboard:

+`tensorboard --logdir sem_sac`

 ## References